Is Kvothe the Bloodless a Gary Stu (Mary Sue)?

 Introduction

-What is a Mary Sue?
-Before we get into the analysis section of this post, it's important to have a basic understanding of what is a Mary Sue.
-A quick Google search will tell you, "(originally in fan fiction) a type of female character who is depicted as unrealistically lacking in flaws or weaknesses. "'she was not a 'strong woman' so much as an insufferable Mary Sue'" The term initially showed up in Star Trek fan fiction due to a lack of strong female characters in the day.
-However, as time moved forward, writing became better and more focused on character work, rather than just a strong character (of any gender) in their physical, emotional, or even mental capabilities.
+Before we get into the analysis section of this post, it's essential to have a basic understanding of what makes a "Mary Sue."
+A quick Google search will tell you, "(originally in fan fiction) a type of female character depicted as unrealistically lacking in flaws or weaknesses; "'she was not a 'strong woman' so much as an insufferable Mary Sue.'"
+The term initially showed up in Star Trek fan fiction due to a lack of strong female characters in the day.
+However, as time progressed, writing became better and more focused on character work rather than just a strong character (of any gender) in their physical, emotional, or even mental capabilities.
 The term Mary Sue has made a popular comeback in the last decade with characters like Katniss Everdeen, Rey Skywalker, and other female characters in popular franchises.
-We have had many other characters, such as Anakin and Luke Skywalker from Star Wars, Paul Atreides from Dune, and Kvothe from The Kingkiller Chronicle, yet many refuse to see them as the male version of a Mary Sue.
-And, in my opinion, to say that either character is a Mary Sue comes from male and sexist viewpoints.
+We have had many other characters, such as Anakin and Luke Skywalker from Star Wars, Paul Atreides from Dune, and Kvothe from The Kingkiller Chronicle, yet many refuse to see them as the male version of a "Mary Sue."

-It is difficult to make a full conclusion on the aspect of a Mary Sue, or in Kvothe's case, a Gary Stu (being male in gender) without having the rest of the story as the third book, Doors of Stone, is yet to be published.
-(Not rushing you, Pat, you take your time, man!
-I know it's important to you to get it done right).
-But because Doors of Stone has only been seen by Patrick's eyes and by those (I assume) of beta readers, editors, and his publisher, none of us, least of all me, can say definitively whether or not Kvothe is a Gary Stu.
+It is difficult to make a full conclusion on the aspect of a "Mary Sue" or, in Kvothe's case, a "Gary Stu" (being male in gender) without having the rest of the story as the third book, Doors of Stone is yet to be published as of writing this.
+But because Doors of Stone has only been seen by Patrick Rothfuss's eyes and by those of (I assume) beta readers, editors, and his publisher, none of us, least of all me, can say definitively whether or not Kvothe is a "Gary Stu."
 But, I can speculate under an analytical lens.
-So speculate and analyze, I will.
+So, speculate and analyze, I will.

-vs. consequences (all of which should be significantly considered when writing a fleshed-out character) for the characters examined here.
-Then, giving them an "Anti-Sue/Stu or AS point out of three, I will determine whether or not they are a Mary Sue.
-I will also be talking about what I call "Chosen One Syndrome" or COS throughout this analysis as a factor.
+Let's break down a few characters by their traits to determine whether Kvothe is a "Gary Stu."
+We will look at physical abilities--innate and learned, inner struggles, and actions vs. consequences (all of which should be significantly considered when writing a fleshed-out character) for the characters examined here.
+Then, give them an "Anti-Sue/Stu" or "AS" point out of three; I will determine whether or not they are a Mary Sue.
+Throughout this analysis, I will also discuss what I call "Chosen One Syndrome," or "COS," as an added factor.

 ***Before diving into Rey's character, I would like to say a couple things.
-First off, this is not an analysis of Star Wars; this is an analysis of characters across fiction who have been branded as a Mary Sue/Gary Stu.
-I realize that Anakin and Luke could both, just as easily, be classified as Gary Stus, and maybe I'll make a post about that one day, but it is not this day.
-That said, keep in mind that this analysis of Rey (or any of the characters in this post, for that matter) is not an attack on gender, characters, or the people/writers/creatives who made them.
-Also, this is just my opinion.
-You are allowed (and I encourage you) to disagree with me, as that is what makes humanity so great.
-That we can have differing opinions and learn and grow from them.
+First, this is not an analysis of Star Wars but an analysis of characters across fiction who have been branded as a "Mary Sue/Gary Stu."
+I realize that Anakin and Luke could both, just as easily, be classified as "Gary Stus," and maybe I'll make a post about that one day.
+Remember that this analysis of Rey (or any of the characters in this post, for that matter) is not an attack on gender, characters, or the people/writers/creatives who made them.
+Finally, this is my opinion.
+You are allowed (and I encourage you) to disagree with me, as that makes humanity great.
+That we can have differing opinions and learn and grow from them.***

 However, these have been out for at least two years.
 The most recent is The Rise of Skywalker (2019) (or Dune if you're counting the movie (2021), but the book has been out since 1965), so if you haven't gotten around to reading or seeing these titles, that's on you.

 Inner Struggles: Many of today's fictional characters' struggles lie within; it is no different with Rey.
 Her primary source of character growth lies in the vain hope that her parents return for her on Jakku where they left her as a child in Ep.
 7. For someone to show her a "place in all this." in Ep 8.
-And in Ep 9 deals with the fear that comes with her Palpatine bloodline.
+And in Ep.
+9 deals with the fear that comes with her Palpatine bloodline.
 In each, she comes to accept or move past each one toward hope.

 Anti-Sue Rating: 1/3

-Final opinion: Though she has some redeeming qualities, Rey Skywalker is still a Mary Sue.
+Final opinion: Though she has some redeeming qualities, Rey Skywalker is still a "Mary Sue."

 Katniss Everdeen: The Hunger Games Trilogy "Here's some advice.
 Stay alive." -Suzanne Collins, The Hunger Games.